 “Ambiguous and all but improbable: Marianne Moore, William Blake, and Observations.”
 Northeast Modern Language Association (NeMLA), New Brunswick, NJ (April 2011).

 “Into the Expanse: Reinventing the Contemporary Long Poem.”
-Association of Writers and Writing Programs (AWP), Tampa, FL (forthcoming: March 2018).
+Association of Writers and Writing Programs (AWP), Tampa, FL (March 2018).

 “‘The Word Doesn’t Mean Anything’: Craft, the Confessional, and Beyond.”
 Massachusetts Poetry Festival, Salem, MA (May 2017).